Create Your Own NFT Smart Contract

 — They give you the individual an enormous amount of power – but we’re still not using them to their full potential!
 Why?
 It’s all about the smart contract.

-— Here, we explain how open-sourced platform Manifold Creator empowers you to write your own NFT smart contracts without needing a ton of technical insight – and why that’s so important.
+— Here is how open-sourced platform Manifold Creator empowers you to write your own NFT smart contracts without needing a ton of technical insight – and why that’s so important.

 Wondering how to create an NFT smart contract – and why it’s so important?
 Here’s your answer!

-If you’re not already familiar with this phrase, get used to it: this is the #1 contribution blockchain is making to your life, and the NFT space is where it can be seen most clearly.
+If you’re not already familiar with this phrase, you should get familiar with it.
+This is the #1 contribution blockchain is making to your life, and the NFT space is where it can be seen most clearly.
 Beyond all the hype and jargon, NFTs are about giving power back to individuals.

-But there’s a catch: the vast majority of creators (and regular people) are not using NFTs to their full potential (yet), and you may not even realise it.
-In this article, we will explore the unbelievable potential of NFTs, what’s stopping us from accessing it, and chat about one tool that may help you unlock the power of your own digital sovereignty.
+But there’s a catch.
+The vast majority of creators (and regular people) are not using NFTs to their full potential (yet), and you may not even realize it.
+In this article, let’s explore the unbelievable potential of NFTs, what’s stopping us from accessing it, and chat about one tool that may help you unlock the power of your own digital sovereignty.
 Ready?

 The (Un-tapped) Power of NFTs

 Unless you’ve been under a rock, you’ll know that the past 18 months has seen NFTs take the world by storm.
 From PFPs, to art, from music to metaverse land, fashion and DAO memberships – you name it, NFTs are doing it.
-For sure, all these things are exciting, but we have news for you: they barely even touch on the most important element of non-fungible tokens.
-So what are we missing?
+For sure, all these things are exciting.
+But there is news for you: they barely even touch on the most important element of non-fungible tokens.
+So what is missing?

-That’s right – an NFT is a tokenized asset driven by an internal smart contract, and that contract is controlled by you, the creator of the token.
-When you think about it, that’s an incredible amount of power, not just for digital creators looking to have control over their work, but for anyone looking to control any element of their digital existence.
+That’s right – an NFT is a token asset driven by an internal smart contract.
+That contract is controlled by you, the creator of the token.
+When you think about it, that’s an incredible amount of power.
+Not just for digital creators looking to have control over their work, but for anyone looking to control any element of their digital existence.

 Minting on an Exchange = Someone Else’s Rules

 But despite the huge potential of NFTs, unlocking it is not that simple.
 Smart contracts need coding and technical know-how, and for many creators, that’s not familiar terrain.
-So the vast majority of us make the same compromise: we mint our NFTs on a trusty exchange interface.
-This means accepting the generic smart contract terms determined by the platform – and even those variables are pretty limited, relative to what we could do by coding our own contract.
+So the vast majority of us make the same compromise: minting our NFTs on a trusty exchange interface.
+This means accepting the generic smart contract terms determined by the platform.
+Even those variables have a limit relative to what could be done by coding our own contract.

 This cut-and-paste approach to our non-fungibles zaps a lot of our control out of those assets, limiting our digital sovereignty.
-Knowing how to create your own bespoke contract instead of using a standard one is the only way to unlock the full potential of digital ownership, but without a few examples of how that works in practice, it can be hard to grasp what we’re missing.
+Knowing how to create your own bespoke contract instead of using a standard one is the only way to unlock the full potential of digital ownership.
+Without a few examples of how that works in practice, it can be hard to grasp what we’re missing.